jonathanlurie/ControlCombo/README.md

 2- "plugin" as a firs part mean we are actually using a plugin (and not a Win32com string) 3- "samplePlugin" refers to the file "samplePlugin.py" present in the "plugin" subfolder.
-4- "methodWithArguments" is a function written in the "samplePlugin.py" file 5- "12" and "100" are just two arguments for the function "methodWithArguments"
+4- "methodWithArguments" is a function written in the "samplePlugin.py" file 5- "12" and "100" are just two arguments for the function "methodWithArguments".
+You can use string with whitespaces, but not TAB!

 Here is the content of the file __samplePlugin.py__